 One thing I don’t enjoy, is long drawn out recipes, especially when I’m starving.
 The majority of my recipes are super simple and rather quick.
 Some require a bit more time, like my Smoky White Bean Potato Stew and the super popular Spicy BBQ Lentil Loaf.
 Sometimes, the extra time require is necessary for a particular recipe.
 But during the week, and most days, I need things quick.
 I have a very busy schedule and a 4 year old with me, literally, 24/7, so I need simple recipes.

 So, when I was reminiscing about the Tomato Bisque I used to devour back in my pre-vegan days, I wanted it immediately.
 But a big ohhhhh nooo did I feel like fooling around with running to the store to buy tomatoes and more importantly, fiddling around with roasting them and that extra time involved.
 So, this amazing Lazy Day Vegan Tomato Bisque was born.
+It really is the best vegan tomato soup you will ever taste.

 Oh Lordy, get ready to add this to your favorites…because even though it’s super simple and ready in less than an hour, it’s so darn delicious, I nearly ate the whole pot myself.
 I served it with some broiled bread and OMG, it was as enjoyable to me as eating chocolate, for real.
 I love tomato soup.
 I love the tangy bite from the tomatoes and the creaminess and slight sweetness that balances out the tangy tomatoes.
 You would never believe that it is dairy-free and oil-free.
 It’s just like I remembered.